rise-cli/rise-functions/_docs/functions.md

 ### Permissions

-If `permissions` is set, you can add an array of IAM permissions to your Lambd function:
+If `permissions` is set, you can add an array of IAM permissions to your lambda function:

 ```js
 export const config = {